On This Page

 - The balance of 50 hours is available at Mount Madonna Center through approved workshops, retreats and/or independent study projects arranged with the program coordinator at a separate cost.
 You must discuss your electives with the YTT 500 Yoga Program Director in advance.

-- A 3 day Yoga Intensive within the MMI College of Ayurveda April 22-24, 2013 — [Note: Graduates from other Yoga Alliance Approved Schools need to contact Kamalesh at email@example.com before registering online.]
+- A 3 day Yoga Intensive March 28 - April 1, 2014 — [Note: Graduates from other Yoga Alliance Approved Schools need to contact Kamalesh at email@example.com before registering online.]

 The tuition listed below is for the required program modules.
 Tuition for electives is on a course-by-course basis.
 Please note that all fees for Mount Madonna Center programs have one fee for tuition and additional fees for housing and meals.